 As a method that combines short circuit and over current protection function, there is a method which doesn't use sense resistor too.
-It is the same method as former DIPIPM Ver.3 and the example of protection circuit is described in Fig.2-7.
+It is the same method as former DIPIPM Ver.3 and the example of the protection circuit is described in Fig.2-7.

 The SC protection trip level is needed to set to double the rated current or less.
-And it is recommended to set the reference voltage of comparators to about 0.5V and select the shunt resistance in order that the SC trip level becomes double the rated current or less. (e.g. In the case that the protection level is set to rated current for PS22A78-E (rated current 35A), $R=0.5V/70A=7.2m\Omega$ or more)
+And it is recommended to set the reference voltage of comparators to about 0.5V and select the shunt resistance in order that the SC trip level may be double the rated current or less.
+(E.g. for PS21A79 (rated current 50A), R=0.5V/100A=5m Ω or more)

-When this protection method is applied, the rated sense resistor Rs should be connected between Vsc terminal and GND for protecting from surge too.
+When this protection method is applied, the rated sense resistor should be connected between Vsc terminal and GND for protecting from surge too.
 (Don't leave it open.)